J-Ngei/Heart-Disease-Prediction-App/README.md

 # 🫀 Heart Disease Prediction App

-This project predicts the presence or absence of heart disease based on clinical features using machine learning models.
-The app is built with **Streamlit** and uses a **Logistic Regression** model trained on a structured dataset.
+This machine learning project predicts the likelihood of heart disease in a patient based on clinical features.
+The app is built using Streamlit and deployed online for real-time predictions.

+The project includes data preprocessing, feature encoding, model training and evaluation.

 ---